Tenant Screening Options For Part-Time Landlords

 What we like: Registration is fast, and the site allows landlords to customize their rental applications, adding and removing questions as needed.
 To protect the renter's privacy, reports show only the last four digits of the applicant's social security number.
 Rent Application is a local Chicago company, formerly known as Rocket Lease.

 Cost: Rent Application is free for landlords.
 Fees are paid by the applicant upon submission of the application.
 Landlords can specify which reports they’d like processed.
 Pricing is below.

 - Criminal background report, eviction history, employment verification and landlord verification is available for an additional $10 each

 Learn more about Rent Application here.

 By the way, all Chicago landlords are reminded not to accept any rental application, irrespective of the results of a credit report, until they've examined a bona fide form of photo identification clearly tying the prospective tenant to the name on the report.
-Careful landlords should tie the birthdate on a credit report to the birthdate on a driver's license to ensure that children who bear the same name as their parents do not attempt to finagle their way into a lease by substituting their parents' pristine credit for their own.
+Careful landlords should check the birthdate on a credit report to the birthdate on a driver's license to ensure that children who bear the same name as their parents do not attempt to finagle their way into a lease by substituting their parents' pristine credit for their own.
 Trust us.
 That's happened before.